usaid-cs/yesterday-i-learned/random.md

 - 9 out of 10 of the largest pharma companies [spend more on marketing than R&D](https://www.washingtonpost.com/news/wonk/wp/2015/02/11/big-pharmaceutical-companies-are-spending-far-more-on-marketing-than-research/).
 - [Bohemia](https://en.wikipedia.org/wiki/Bohemia) is a place (now in Czech Republic), but [Bohemianism](https://en.wikipedia.org/wiki/Bohemianism) is an unrelated lifestyle of being musical, artistic, spiritual, and with few permanent ties.
 - The movie The Terminal was based on a real man, [Mehran Karimi Nasseri](https://en.wikipedia.org/wiki/Mehran_Karimi_Nasseri), who had to live in a Parisian airport for 18 years because of his statelessness.
-- According to mythology, [Mr Li the dad of Nezha 哪吒](https://en.wikipedia.org/wiki/Li_Jing_%28deity%29) had two other sons, Jinzha 金吒 and Muzha 木吒.
 - During a trade war (in this case, US vs China), the net exporter facing stiff tariffs (in this case, China) can lower its currency exhcange rate as a countermeasure.
 Lowered exchange rates make goods cheaper to buyers overall.
 - To sharpen a knife, [kit doesn't matter, angle doesn't matter (that much), don't "thin" your knife, and you don't need to flatten your whetstone if you use one](https://www.youtube.com/watch?v=qB4anJ-Qm6E).
 Just hone the knife once every few meals, and sharpen your knife with any sharpener---not necessarily whetstones---as long as you are willing to try.
 - The [Brubacher Edge Sharpness Scale](https://hubpages.com/education/So-Whats-the-BESS-Brubacher-Edge-Sharpness-Scale) (BESS) [numerically](https://www.youtube.com/watch?v=4RcFvarfMKM) assesses how sharp your knife is.
 It is related to pressure (i.e. area of the edge).
 To test it, you cut a strand of filament on top of a scale.
 The amount of force (but in grams) you can exert on the filament before it breaks (i.e. the BESS) is larger for dull knives, and smaller for sharp knives.